Program Overview

 Location: Röntgen, Elite Hotel Carolina Tower

-08:30 | Registration and coffee
+08:30 | Registration, coffee and sandwiches

 09:30 | Joint Opening Session